Nanosecond protein dynamics in a red/green Cyanobacteriochrome revealed by transient IR spectroscopy: Data Analysis

-This form of lifetime analysis can be seen as an approach alternative to multi-exponential fitting, the latter of which is more widely used in studies of photoactive proteins.
-This form of lifetime analysis offers the advantage that one does not have to predefine the number of states, and that it may also detect processes with small amplitudes.
-Both approaches are potentially unstable, in particular if processes with similar time-scales are involved.
-In the case of the lifetime analysis discussed here, two different regularisation criteria were tested to stabilize the fits\cite{Lorenz-Fonfria2007}.
-Here, the discrepancy criterion yielded reasonable lifetime spectra, while the alternative approach of regularisation with the L-curve criterion resulted in overfitting of the data (included in the SI).
+The metric $E_i$ is minimized with respect to the amplitudes $a_{i,k}$.
+Two different criteria were tested to select the regularisation parameter $\lambda$\cite{Lorenz-Fonfria2007}.
+Here, the discrepancy criterion yielded reasonable lifetime fits, while the alternative approach of regularisation with the L-curve criterion resulted in clear overfitting (see SI for details).

-The average amplitude over all frequencies is termed the dynamical content \cite{Stock2018} $D(\tau_j)$, which quantifies the overall dynamics at a certain time point $j$:
+This type of lifetime analysis yields lifetime density maps (e.g. Fig. \ref{Fig2} B) instead of discrete time constants.
+The procedure has been tested extensively in the literature with different synthetic and experimental data sets where the impact of parameters such as $\lambda$ is described in detail\cite{Lorenz-Fonfria:06,Lorenz-Fonfria2007,Lorenz-Fonfria2015}.
+It is also available as part of the software packages OPTIMUS\cite{Slavov2015a} or PyLDM\cite{Dorlhiac2017}.

-Lifetime spectra with their associated averaged dynamical content are shown in Fig. \ref{Fig4}.
-Dashed horizontal lines indicate at which times the dominant transitions are observed in the different experiments.
+The sum over the squared amplitudes at all probe frequencies at one time $\tau_k$ is termed the ``dynamical content'' $D(\tau_k)$\cite{Stock2018,Bozovic2020}: